atc1441/ESP32_nRF52_SWD/README.md

 ### HowTo:

 Use Visual Studio Code with PlatformIO to compile and upload the project.

-The Arduino IDE is not supported any more!
+Note: The Arduino IDE is not supported any more!

-Change the WiFi credentials and Pinout to your needs in the platformio.ini file
+Change the WiFi credentials in Web.cpp and the Pinout to your needs in the platformio.ini file